ELISAVA: 2009, integration into the new European university framework

 In 2009, ELISAVA's educational programme became fully integrated into the European Higher Education Area by offering its bachelor's degree in design, its bachelor's degree in Industrial Design Engineering and its bachelor's degree in Building Engineering for the first time.
 Prior to that, it had been offering a University Master's in Communication and Design since 2008.

 Previous campus locations

 ELISAVA's current modern campus was preceded by various locations due to its rising popularity and steady growth in the number of students and instructors.
 The actual campus has excellent study and research facilities, special tools for modeling, workspace for students, lecture facilities, conference rooms, and spacious exhibition facilities.

+Expansion

+On October 2024 for the first time ELISAVA extended its presences beyond the city of barcelona, opening a new campus in Madrid, named Elisava Madrid, it currently holds 3 master degrees.